Project-KONDA/data-value-clustering/README.md

 ![Matrix View](readme_images/config_matrixview.png)

 For this, the Matrix view offers a tabular interface.
-Each cell is assigned a substitution operation between groups of symbols, where the user can input a custom weight.
+Each cell is assigned a substitution operation between groups of characters, where the user can input a custom weight.
-The table should be read in such a way that the substitutions are from left to top.
+The table is to be read such that characters of the first column are substituted by characters of the first line.
 Additions and deletions are interpreted as substitutions from or to empty strings.
-To represent this, the first column and first row is always reserved for empty strings.
+To represent this, the second column and second row is always reserved for empty strings.

 The distance function needs to be symmetrical to fulfill the symmetry axiom for metrics.
 Therefore, the weight matrix must be symmetrical to the diagonal.